21f3001925/soft-engg-project-may-2025-se-May-11/README.md

 The Senior Care App is a comprehensive web application that provides:

-- **For Senior Citizens**: Medication management, appointment scheduling, emergency contacts, and social event participation
+- **For Senior Citizens**: Medication management, appointment scheduling, emergency contacts, social event participation, and AI-based report analyzer with a conversational chatbot
 - **For Caregivers**: Monitoring tools, medication oversight, and appointment management for their seniors
 - **For Service Providers**: Event creation and management for local community activities
 - **Accessibility Features**: Dark mode, font size adjustments, and responsive design for better usability